yaswanthteja/Python_Resources/Python _Basic _Questions_1.md

 In the first example, we only assigned a value to one element of ‘l’, so the output is [3, 2, 3, 4].

 In the second example, we have created a whole new object for ‘l’.
 But, the values [3, 2, 3, 4] doesn’t show up in the output as it is outside the definition of the function.

+## 61 How Do You Use Print() Without the Newline?
+The solution to this depends on the Python version you are using.

+Python v2

+>>print(“Hi. ”),

+>>print(“How are you?”)

+Output: Hi.
+How are you?

+Python v3

+>>print(“Hi”,end=“ ”)

+>>print(“How are you?”)

+Output: Hi.
+How are you?

+## 62 Is Python Object-oriented or Functional Programming?
+Python is considered a multi-paradigm language.

+Python follows the object-oriented paradigm

+Python allows the creation of objects and their manipulation through specific methods It supports most of the features of OOPS such as inheritance and polymorphism Python follows the functional programming paradigm

+Functions may be used as the first-class object
+Python supports Lambda functions which are characteristic of the functional paradigm